aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/110_namespace_workload/010_namespace/010-enable-namespace.md

 On the Argo CD dashboard click on bootstrap Application to see newly created namespace applicationset.

 :::alert{header="Sync Application"}
-If the new namespace is not visible after a few minutes, you can click on SYNC and SYNCHRONIZE in Argo CD to force it to synchronize.
+If the new create-namespace is not visible after a few minutes, you can click on SYNC and SYNCHRONIZE in Argo CD to force it to synchronize.

 Or you can do it also with cli: